Siyuan-Han/SquirrelTracker-/README.md

 # Welcome to SquirrelTracker

  This web application is a project for Tools for analytics Spring 2021.
 SquirrelTracker is a Web application based on Django framework and  deployed by Google Cloud Server.
 Here is link for the application : https://tools-of-analytics-303509.df.r.appspot.com/squtracker/

- Notice:
+ **Notice**:
  During our testing, we find maybe because of the instability of the platform, when we just click the link, our webpage may have this error: Internal Server Error.
  When you find this error, you just need to refresh the webpage several times.